KaifAhmad1/Stock-Market-Analysis/README.md

 - Generated an output DataFrame with dates and predicted descaled opening values.

 #### Loss Visualization
-- Leveraged Plotly (px.line) to visualize training (solid, blue) and validation (dashed, red) losses.
+- Leveraged Plotly `(px.line)` to visualize training (solid, blue) and validation (dashed, red) losses.
-- Incorporated circular markers for training and 'x' markers for validation.
+- Incorporated circular markers for training and `x` markers for validation.